 with the latest housing

-As a more drastic measure, you could always think about going into a profession that offers partial or total student loan forgiveness (such as teaching in certain public schools), or moving to a state that will also help pay off your student loan debt just for moving there (including Alaska, Wyoming, Washington State, Florida , and more).
+As a more drastic measure, you could always think about going into a profession that offers partial or total student loan forgiveness (such as teaching in certain public schools) or moving to a state that will help pay off your student loan debt just for moving there (currently Kansas, Maine, Maryland, and Michigan).

-For a much easier fix, you could always think about looking into student loan refinancing.
-If your current interest rate seems unreasonably high, check out SoFi’s student loan refinancing options.
+For an easier fix, you could consider student loan refinancing options, which might lower your rate.
 By dropping your interest rates, you could significantly reduce both your payments and the length of time you’ll be making them.
-Which in turn could help you save for a house even while getting out of student loan debt.

 List your current savings: Are you currently putting money into an IRA, 401(k), or other savings plan?
 List it, so you can see what you’ve already got in the bank.

 Really dig into and optimize your spending: Can you cut back anywhere?
 You might trim some spending by bundling your renters and car insurance with one provider.
 Perhaps you can save on streaming services by dropping a platform or two.
 And how’s your takeout habit?
 If you really want to save for a house, you may need to learn to cook.
 You might even consider taking in a roommate or moving to a less expensive place to turbocharge your savings for your down payment while renting.